 The console itself is fairly basic and isn’t as advanced as some consoles on other machines which offer features such as Bluetooth sync capabilities to fitness apps.

-Should I Buy the Horizon Ex-59 Elliptical Trainer?
+Should You Buy the Horizon Ex-59 Elliptical Trainer?

-The overall simplicity and ease of use is what will attract many people to the Horizon Ex-59 Elliptical Trainer.
+The overall simplicity and ease of use are what will attract many people to the Horizon Ex-59 Elliptical Trainer.

 In addition, what the Horizon Ex-59 Elliptical Trainer focuses on is to make sure that the basic mechanics of a good workout can be achieved on it; the machine is comfortable to use, runs smoothly, the resistances work well and the machine is sturdy and well built.

-If your only concern is to get a good quality machine that is easy to use and will provide a good workout, then the Horizon Ex-59 Elliptical Trainer does just that.
+If your only concern is to purchase a quality machine that is easy to use and will provide a good workout, then the Horizon Ex-59 Elliptical Trainer does just that.